Enter your info and we’ll email you a promo code to save on upgrading to Interceptor® Plus (milbemycin oxime/praziquantel).

 Protecting your dog from heartworm disease is easy with one Interceptor® Plus (milbemycin oxime/praziquantel) chewable tablet, every 30 days, year-round.
 Interceptor Plus is a heartworm medicine for dogs.
 It works by killing heartworm larvae after an infected mosquito bites your dog, before the larvae mature and become adult heartworms (Dirofilaria immitis).

-You love doing everything with your dog, so make sure you’re always ready for your next adventure with year-round heartworm protection.
-The Companion Animal Parasite Council and the American Heartworm Society recommend year-round treatment with a broad-spectrum parasite control product without interruption, regardless of where you live.1,2
+You love doing everything with your dog, so make sure you’re always ready for your next adventure with year-round heartworm prevention.
+The Companion Animal Parasite Council and the American Heartworm Society recommend year-round treatment with a broad-spectrum parasite control product without interruption, regardless of where you live.2,3

 Why your dog needs a year-round heartworm disease preventative

 Don’t assume that cold winter weather eliminates the threat of heartworm disease in dogs.
 Starting and stopping heartworm medicine based on seasonality can cause gaps in your dog’s protection and leave them vulnerable to infection.
 But you can reduce this risk by protecting your dog from heartworm disease year-round.

 However, if your dog has less than year-round heartworm prevention, it’s important to administer Interceptor Plus for at least 6 months after your dog’s last exposure to mosquitoes.
 It can take up to 6 months or longer for the signs of heartworm infection to manifest in your dog, and some dogs may display no signs at all.
 So, talk to your veterinarian about administering Interceptor Plus monthly, all year long—even in winter or other times you don’t see mosquitoes.

 How does a dog get heartworm disease?